microsoft/microsoft-ui-xaml/specs/CommandBar/new-command-bar-features.md

 There will be two styles provided: `CommandBarSplitButtonStyle` and `CommandBarFlyoutSplitButtonStyle`.
 These styles can be accessed as ThemeResources in any WinUI app.

+Note: if a SplitButton item inside of a CommandBar enters the CommandBar's overflow menu, it will pick up the `CommandBarFlyoutSplitButtonStyle`.

 For example:

 ```xml